 Step 2: Cut the butter into the dry ingredients.

-Add the chilled butter cubes, pulse until the mixture resembles coarse crumbs, then pour the mixture into a large bowl.
+Add the chilled butter cubes, pulse until the mixture resembles coarse crumbs, then pour the mixture into a large mixing bowl.

-Use the “scoop and level” method of measuring flour vs dipping the measuring cup directly into the bag or container of flour, which ensures we don’t add too much flour to the recipe.
+Use the “scoop and level” method of measuring flour, vs dipping the measuring cup directly into the bag or container of flour, which ensures we don’t add too much flour to the recipe.
 Spoon the flour into a measuring cup until it heaps over the top then level it off with the back of a knife.

-If using a pastry butter: whisk the dry ingredients together in a large mixing bowl then add the butter cubes and cut into the flour mixture until they resemble coarse crumbs like the photo above.
+If using a pastry cutter, whisk the dry ingredients together in a large mixing bowl then add the butter cubes and cut into the flour mixture until they resemble coarse crumbs like the photo above.

 Step 3: Add the milk.